-It is important to re evaluate your website every few years, is the design still appropriate for your business, does it stand out from your competitiors, is it modern enough for users to see your business as trustworthy and a good site.
+It is important to re-evaluate your website every few years, is the design still appropriate for your business, does it stand out from your competitors, is it modern enough for users to see your business as trustworthy and a good site.
 If not then a website redesign may be needed!

-When you first have a website designed and built it can fit nicely within the industry and convey your busniess well, however a lot changes in a few short years, your business may have changed and I can guarantee your competitors will be improving their websites to fit with changes in fashions and benchmarks online.
+When you first have a website designed and built it can fit nicely within the industry and convey your business well, however, a lot changes in a few short years, your business may have changed and I can guarantee your competitors will be improving their websites to fit with changes in fashions and benchmarks online.

-When clients ask us to re deisgn their website we always ask “what do you want the site to do?” an Ecommerce website is easy as the main purpose is sales online, but other websites are built for enquiries, or as a brochure site.
+When clients ask us to redesign their website we always ask “what do you want the site to do?” an E-commerce website is easy as the main purpose is sales online, but other websites are built for enquiries, or as a brochure site.

 Your website is an extension of your brand and should tie in with any offline marketing as well as online marketing.
 If you already have a website, your visitor will already associate this website with your business so you need to identify the important factors that visitors tie in with your brand.

 The most obvious way to do this is with a company logo, but it could also be the style of the content, the colours, font etc. You need to be aware of these elements so they can be included in the new design, this way you can encourage new visitors without losing your current visitors.